Citasion/web-translations/en-US/docs/migrate.md

 2. save the exported RIS file to your computer\n\n

-After that, you can <a href='/docs/import-manage-papers'>follow this instruction to upload the exported data to a Citasion project</a>.
+After that, you can <a href='/docs/import-manage-papers'>follow this instruction to upload the exported data to a BibNext project</a>.